codemagic-ci-cd/codemagic-docs/content/partials/yaml-publishing-app-store-connect-environment-variables.md

     # Note: This action is performed during post-processing.
     expire_build_submitted_for_review: true

-    # Specify the names of beta tester groups that will get access to the build
+    # Specify the names of beta tester groups that will get access to the build.
-    # once it has passed beta review.
     beta_groups:
       - group name 1
       - group name 2